flanigana/IrisBot/README.md

 ### Change List -

+#### October 39, 2020
+* Adjustments / Bug Fixes
+  * Fixed server owner ID retrieval when adding a new server

 #### October 24, 2020
 * Performance
   * Reduced the number of loaded renders to only those that are currently used.